THESPIKE.GG

 Giant White Stallion

-The Giant White Stallion is a rare and powerful horse with excellent stamina, meaning it never gets tired.
+The Giant White Stallion has excellent strength, not stamina, and it does get tired.
 You can find this horse in the Faron Grasslands, south of the Highland Stables at the Lake of the Horse God.
 This horse requires a lot of stamina to tame, so make sure you're prepared with plenty of stamina-boosting items.

 How to get the Giant White Stallion:

 To find this horse, head to the southeast of Highland Stable, towards the Canyon past the Horse God Bridge, north of Ibara Butte.
-This area is a dead end where the colossal white horse awaits.
+The area southeast of Highland Stable leads to the Horse God Malanya.
 Taming this horse doesn’t require a specific quest, but you will need at least two full wheels of stamina.
 Consider bringing stamina-restoring elixirs or food to ensure you don’t run out.
 Once tamed, you can take it back to the Stable to register it.
 Note that this horse cannot wear pull equipment or have its mane styled.

 Credit: DesertBeeGames/YouTube